 - We barely touched on all the things to do in the Grampians.
 It is a popular holiday destination for camping, climbing, scenic drives, and bush walks.

 - We stayed at the Kookaburra Motor Lodge in Hall’s Gap.
 Clean and tidy, it is centrally located, but the highlight for me was the kangaroos that were sunning themselves in the field just behind the hotel.
 Apparently, this is a normal activity for them.

 - For more information on the Grampians visit the official national parks site.

 - We used Lonely Planet – Australia to help guide our travels.

-This is the sixth article in a series as we drove a loop from Melbourne along the Great Ocean Road to Port Fairy, then up to Halls Gap and the Grampians before heading back to Melbourne.
+This is the fifth article in a series as we drove a loop from Melbourne along the Great Ocean Road to Port Fairy, then up to Halls Gap and the Grampians before heading back to Melbourne.